thennbreak/R-Labs/Lab 2/README.md

 <a/>

 The data being used will be of gun shot residue(GSR) area.
 I will be using an ANOVA to test for evidence of a sighnificant difference between at least one of the treatment means.

+After running the code outputted is the analysis of variance table where data can be extracted and conclusions can be made:
+**Analysis of Variance Table**

+          Df Sum Sq Mean Sq F value    Pr(>F)
+lbl.treat  4 933.88 233.469  62.543 < 2.2e-16 ***

+Residuals 56 209.04   3.733